OMwanjari/OMwanjari/README.md

 - 👋 Hi, I’m @OMwanjari
-- 👀 I’m interested in data science , machine learning , cloud
+- 👀 I’m interested in data science , machine learning , cloud , Flutter
-- 🌱 I’m currently learning data science & cloud
+- 🌱 I’m currently learning Flutter ,data science & cloud
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me at omwanjari225@gmail.com